QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 Flags have changes, OV/SK have been added

+* NV : Bit sign for value
 * OV : Overflow of any register.
 * SK : Stack overflow flag
 * CM : A register to match 6 branch instructions, the branches check the CM to check how the comparison worked.
-* BM : Bit size mode, Switches between normal function handlers and addressing modes for 16 bit and 8 bit mode.

 **Instructions**